 Your Internet options may also affect Terrain Navigator Pro's ability to connect to the server.
-Open the Internet Options window in Microsoft Internet Explorer and select the connections tab.
+Open the Internet Options window in Microsoft Internet Explorer and select the Connections tab.
 Ensure that these are correct.
-(For example: attempting to use a dial-up connection when it is not necessary to do so.)
+(For example: the dial-up option to "Dial whenever a network connection is not present" may block Terrain Navigator Pro; instead, choose "Never dial a connection".)
 Note that these options affect most Internet-enabled applications, even if Microsoft Internet Explorer is not your browser of choice.

 Terrain Navigator Pro makes no provisions for communicating through a Proxy Server.
 Instead, those Proxy Servers must be configured to allow Terrain Navigator Pro open HTTP and HTTPS access to our servers at terrainnavigator.com, tileserver.trimbleoutdoors.com, api.tiles.mapbox.com, cloudfront.net, and s3.amazonaws.com.
 The system administrator responsible for the Proxy Server should be able to set this up.
 Please feel free to contact your IT professional or Internet Service Provider if you need further clarification on how to configure your system to allow Terrain Navigator Pro (terpro.exe) open, unrestricted HTTP and HTTPS access to terrainnavigator.com, tileserver.trimbleoutdoors.com, api.tiles.mapbox.com, cloudfront.net, and s3.amazonaws.com.
 For example, this can be done using the PopUp Blocker in Internet Explorer 10.
-Once that is complete, Terrain Navigator Pro will allow you to connect directly to our map servers to provide your aerial photo coverage.
+One IT administrator set an exemption in his proxy server to allow traffic to s3.amazonaws.com without https inspection.

 Getting the Latest TNP SoftwareOn occasion, we may find a network compatibility issue that is best addressed within the main Terrain Navigator Pro application.
 Thus, be sure that the most current version of Terrain Navigator Pro is being used.
 For details on downloading and installing the latest version of TNP, please see: https://tnp.uservoice.com/knowledgebase/articles/165863